RegiusMark/whitepaper/README.md

-# GODcoin whitepaper
+# Regius Mark whitepaper

-This is the official GODcoin whitepaper.
+This is the official Regius Mark whitepaper.

-The PDF can be found at: https://godcoin.gold/whitepaper
+The PDF can be found at: https://regiusmark.io/whitepaper